Skip to main content

 How can I include scheduling requests?

-We recommend mentioning any scheduling requests during the phone interview process with the hiring manager, even if you've already included them in your application.
+For the best chance of having your requests considered, mention them during the phone interview, even if you’ve included them in your application.

-Keep in mind that for auto offers, quick start, or crisis jobs, we are not able to make those scheduling requests, as there is no interview and the facility will expect the traveler to accommodate the unit's needs.
+Note: For auto offers, quick start, or crisis jobs, scheduling requests cannot be accommodated, as there is no interview and facilities expect travelers to be flexible.

 I applied for a Match- what happens now?

-Once you apply for a Match, your profile will go under a review process to make sure your skills and experience align with the facility's requirements.
-Your Nurse Advocate's team will look over your profile with a clinical eye to make sure you stand out to hiring managers.
-If anything additional is needed in order to submit you, your Nurse Advocate will reach out to you directly.
+Once you apply to a Match, your profile will go through a review to ensure your skills and experience align with the facility’s requirements.
+Your Advocate’s team will review your profile to help you stand out.
+If anything additional is needed before submission, your Advocate will reach out directly.

 How long does it take to hear back?

-The annoying (but true) answer is it totally depends — on how urgently the facility needs nurses, how many people have already been submitted, and how quickly the Account Manager (who is responsible for filling the role) is passing applications to a hiring manager,.
-Usually if you don't hear back within a week the job is less viable, but we do still see nurses being chosen for interviews and offers beyond that point.
+The annoying (but true) answer is it depends on how urgently the facility needs clinicians, how many people have already been submitted, and how quickly the Account Manager (who is responsible for filling the role) is passing applications to a hiring manager.
+Usually, if you don't hear back within a week the job is less viable, but we do still see clinicians being chosen for interviews and offers beyond that point.

 Oftentimes, the facility will contact you directly, so you may know you will be having an interview before we do.
 Be sure your voicemail box is set up, just in case you are unable to take a call!